 Bren Professor of Medical Engineering and Electrical Engineering

-Professor Wang's laboratory reported the first functional photoacoustic tomography, 3D photoacoustic microscopy (PAM), optical-resolution PAM, photoacoustic Doppler effect, photoacoustic reporter gene imaging, microwave-induced thermoacoustic tomography, the universal photoacoustic reconstruction algorithm, frequency-swept ultrasound-modulated optical tomography, time-reversed ultrasonically encoded (TRUE) optical focusing, compressed ultrafast photography (capable of 100 billion frames per second), sonoluminescence tomography, Mueller-matrix optical coherence tomography, optical coherence computed tomography, and oblique-incidence reflectometry.
-Combining rich optical contrast and scalable ultrasonic resolution, photoacoustic imaging is the only modality capable of providing multiscale high-resolution structural, functional, metabolic, and molecular imaging of organelles, cells, tissues, and organs in vivo.
-In comparison to modern optical microscopy, photoacoustic imaging has advanced the penetration by nearly two orders of magnitude, breaking through the optical diffusion limit.
-His Monte Carlo model of photon transport in scattering media is used worldwide as a standard tool.
+Professor Wang’s research focuses on biomedical imaging.
+In particular, his lab has developed photoacoustic imaging that allows peering noninvasively into biological tissues.
+Compared to conventional optical microscopy, his techniques have increased the penetration by nearly two orders of magnitude, breaking through the optical diffusion limit.
+The Wang lab has invented or discovered functional photoacoustic tomography, 3D photoacoustic microscopy, optical-resolution photoacoustic microscopy, photoacoustic Doppler effect, photoacoustic reporter gene imaging, microwave-induced thermoacoustic tomography, universal photoacoustic reconstruction algorithm, time-reversed ultrasonically encoded optical focusing, and compressed ultrafast photography (world’s fastest camera capable of 10 trillion frames per second).
+Combining rich optical contrast and scalable ultrasonic resolution, photoacoustic imaging is the only modality capable of providing multiscale high-resolution structural, functional, metabolic, and molecular imaging of organelles, cells, tissues, and organs as well as small-animal organisms in vivo.
+Broad applications include early-cancer detection, surgical guidance, and brain imaging.
+For example, it can help surgeons effectively remove breast cancer lumps, reducing the need for follow-up surgeries.
+Professor Wang’s Monte Carlo model of photon transport in scattering media is used worldwide as a standard tool.

 Vice President and Director of the Jet Propulsion Laboratory; Professor of Aerospace and Geophysics